 We won’t always get the chance to be around people who truly understand or share similar goals with us in the physical world.
 But right now, thousands of kilometers away, there are people that think and dream like you.
 I am a part of networks that motivate, educate, and even assist me when possible on everything related to my industry/interest.

-No to many, this is very obvious stuff i’m talking about.
+Not too many, this is very obvious stuff I’m talking about.
 But again, and I’m sure you struggle with this as well… to talk is 1 thing.
 To execute is something completely different.

 To be honest.
 This is all about getting your “ish” together.
 The most important thing I need to keep in mind is that I’m trying to project my personality online in the most responsible and respectful way possible.